 Beavers are rodents that have adapted to a mostly aquatic life in the water.
 Their large front teeth never stop growing throughout their lives, so they must constantly use them to chew on wood.
 They can take down an entire tree in about 15-20 minutes and drag it into the water where they build dams.

-These dams can divert water flows of rivers and stream totally changing the ecosystems.
+These dams can divert water flows of rivers and stream totally changing the ecosystems, earning them the title of ecosystem engineer.
 A beaver’s thick coat keeps it warm while spending so much time in the water.
 Beavers are herbivores that have adapted to not only eating leaves and plants but also wood, tree bark and roots.